cli-kit/cli-rc/README.md

 A boolean that prepends the default search paths to directories specified in `path`, only applicable if `path` has been specified as an option.
 May also be an array of paths to prepend to the default search path.

+### resolve

+A function that is passed each path and may be used to resolve relative paths to absolute paths.

 ### type

 The expected format of rc files, either `ini` or `json`, default is `json`.